juev/awesome-stars/README.md

 - [jamiebuilds/tinykeys](https://github.com/jamiebuilds/tinykeys) – A tiny (~650 B) & modern library for keybindings.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [laurent22/joplin](https://github.com/laurent22/joplin) – Joplin - the privacy-focused note taking app with sync capabilities for Windows, macOS, Linux, Android and iOS.
-- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) – ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and more...
+- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) – ⚡️⚡️⚡️Self-hosted collaborative bookmark manager to collect, organize, and preserve webpages, articles, and documents.
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [maksim77/gitcheck](https://github.com/maksim77/gitcheck)
 - [markdoc/markdoc](https://github.com/markdoc/markdoc) – A powerful, flexible, Markdown-based authoring framework.